inoryy/reaver/README.md

 ## Roadmap

-In this section you can see a birdseye view of my high level plans for `Reaver`.
+In this section you can see a birdseye view of my high level plans for Reaver.
 If you are interested in a particular feature, then feel free to comment on the attached ticket.
 Any help with development is of course highly appreciated, assuming contributed codebase license matches (MIT).